 It may not sound very pleasant but it is.
 Bunny Chow is a loaf of bead filled with curry.
 Yum!

-Portuguese False Cognates
+Fantasia – Portuguese False Friends

 The word ‘fantasia’ in Portuguese doesn’t mean a fantasy, it means a costume.